chenhowa/notes/compilers/parsing-7.md

 So generally, the algorithm is:

 - If the leftmost thing is a non-terminal,
-    - Get the next input token a,
+    - If no current input token, get the next input token a,
     - Replace S with [S, a]
 - If the leftmost thing is a terminal (which might be "", in which case no input is consumed)
-    - Get the next input token a
+    - If no current input token, get the next input token a
     - match a with the terminal, and remove the terminal.
 If no match, then error.

 We use a stack to record the list of Non-terminals and unmatched terminals.
 The top of the stack is the leftmost pending terminal or non-terminal.